TheOdinProject/curriculum/JS101/DOM-manipulation.md

 There's some important things taking place here.
 That `e` being passed into our eventListener callback, references the event itself.
 In the example, it's a click event.
 That event has a whole bundle of properties that we won't be discussing right now, but you're strongly encouraged to check out the links below for further study.
 The property we use in the example, is the "target" property.
 That's the element being clicked.
 Common practice is to call that event either "e" or "event" in your callback.

+#### Attaching listeners to groups of nodes

-These might seem like a lot of code if you're attaching lots of similar eventListeners to many elements.
+This might seem like a lot of code if you're attaching lots of similar eventListeners to many elements.
 There's a few ways to go about doing that more efficiently.

+We want to create an alert when the buttons are clicked.
+We'll try first by iterating over a group of elements.

 ```
 <div id="container">